yt-project/yt/CONTRIBUTING.rst

    return value of a function, do not store it in a variable.
  * Add tests for new functionality.
 When fixing a bug, consider adding a test to prevent the bug from recurring.
+ * Use f-strings where possible (https://www.python.org/dev/peps/pep-0498/), except in logging function where the recommended syntax is ``mylog.info("Something %s", "value")``.

 API Style Guide
 ---------------